ghiscoding/slickgrid-universal/docs/column-functionalities/Formatters.md

 - `translate`: Takes a cell value and translates it (i18n).
 Requires an instance of the Translate Service:: `i18n: this.translate
 - `translateBoolean`: Takes a boolean value, cast it to upperCase string and finally translates it (i18n).
 - `tree`: Formatter that must be used when the column is a Tree Data column
-- `uppercase`: Takes a value and displays it all uppercase
-  - `@deprecated` use Column `cssClass: 'text-uppercase'` instead of a Formatter
-- `yesNo` : Takes a boolean value and display a string 'Yes' or 'No'
-  - `@deprecated` create your own custom Formatter instead

 **Note:** The list might not always be up to date, you can refer to the [Formatters export](https://github.com/ghiscoding/slickgrid-universal/blob/master/packages/common/src/formatters/index.ts#L37) to know exactly which ones are available.